 AMLO is a liberal, and for that reason, he believes in development and progress, which we know have been at the expense of the dispossession and the misery of a large part of the population.
 On the other hand, it is hard to realize that this has to do with a tendency that for its long-standing inertia is not easy to reverse.
 It is important to recognize that dilemma or difficulty.
 López Obrador is a developmentalist and by being liberal, he is immersed in a racist ideology, of the kind that we could call a cordial racism.

-Liberalism of the 19th century — that of Juárez, and of Lafragua— is imbued with the scientific racism that came from Europe.
+The liberalism of the 19th century — that of Juárez, and of Lafragua— is imbued with the scientific racism that came from Europe.
 The political and intellectual elite of Independent Mexico developed educational policies and cultural devices to culturally and physically whiten the population.
 This is how they went about constructing the racist subject, because the mestizo was considered to be the one that would bring progress to the nation, and underlying the mestizo ideology is the aspiration to whiteness and with that, a latent racism.
 In addition to the mestizaje (racial mixing), in Mexico there was a process of forced deindianization, and that wound is still alive.
 AMLO is part of that mestizo construct.

 Hiding the Inequalities

 The reactions to the demand for an apology from the King of Spain have gone in two directions.
-On one side, the people who deny that ours is a racist country, assume that the Mesoamerican and Hispanic matrices were horizontally articulated and produced a new “harmonious” culture, denying the very real tension between them.
-It has been the reaction of those that consider that the unity of the “Mexicans” is synonymous with hiding the inequalities and the discrimination, of those who don’t want to touch the past because it would have consequences in the present.
+On one side, the people who deny that ours is a racist country, assume that the Mesoamerican and Hispanic matrices were horizontally structured and produced a new “harmonious” culture, denying the very real tension between them.
+It has been the reaction of those that consider that the unity of the “Mexicans” is synonymous with hiding the inequalities and discrimination, of those who don’t want to touch the past because it would have consequences in the present.

 I quote some lines of poetry that Sitalin Sánches Acevedo wrote.